Chicken Wing Serving Guide (2026)

 For 10 Guests (Main Meal)

-Wings work especially well for summer watch parties because guests can snack in rounds while the grill, drinks, and next tray keep moving.
+Host note: wings work especially well for watch parties because guests snack in rounds while the next tray, drinks, and cleanup flow keep moving.

 Chicken Wing Checklist